fnaumenko/isChIP/README.md

 `-D|--mda`<br>
 applies MDA technique.
 The amplification model is simplified due to non-essential details: the absence of primer annealing and the fragment debranching into 2 amplicons.
-When there are no amplicons left over the length of the read, the process stops.
+When there are no amplicons left over the length of the read, the process stops.<br>
+The process applies to all fragments.

 `-a|--pcr <int>`<br>
 specifies the number of PCR amplification cycles.
-If MDA is applied, PCR performs after it.
+If MDA is applied, PCR performs after it.<br>
+The process applies to all fragments.<br>
-Value 0 means the absence of amplification.
+Value 0 means the absence of amplification.<br>
-Range: 0-100
+Range: 0-100<br>
 Default: 0

 `--bg-all <OFF|ON>`<br>